mmhobi7/OIDv6_ToolKit_Download_Open_Images_Support_Yolo_Format/README.md

 - **n_threads**: Select how many threads you want to use.
 The ToolKit will take care for you to download multiple images in parallel, considerably speeding up the downloading process.
 - **limit**: Limit the number of images being downloaded.
 Useful if you want to restrict the size of your dataset.
 - **y**: Answer yes when have to download missing csv files.
+- **yoloLabelStyle** : download labels and save it in yolo format as it showen above

 Naturally, the ToolKit provides the same options as paramenters in order to filter the downloaded images.
 For example, with: